Corban Wroe: Freshman year

+In April 2011, Wroe signed a national letter of intent to played college basketball for the University of Hartford.

 Wroe came into Hartford as just the second Hawk in program history to hail from Australia.
 Entering his freshman year, he was described by coach John Gallagher as a tough defender who could be relied upon to disrupt the opponent's offensive flow.
 His maturity and awareness on the offensive end made him a natural leader on the court at the guard position.
 He played in 31 games for the Hawks in 2011–12, making three starts and averaging 1.6 points and 1.4 rebounds in 9.9 minutes per game.
 In just his third college game, he scored a season-high 10 points against Mount St. Mary's.
 He was named to the America East Commissioner's Honor Roll for achieving a grade point average of 3.5 or greater.

 Sophomore year

 Wroe's maturity and leadership shown during his freshman year earned him co-captain honours for the 2012–13 season.
 He was one of three players to start and play in all 31 games in 2012–13, as he averaged 2.8 points and 2.1 rebounds in 19.2 minutes per game.
 He scored a season-high 8 points on 16 February 2013 against Albany.
 For the second year in a row, he was named to the America East Commissioner's Honor Roll for achieving a grade point average of 3.5 or greater.